sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

 - `redirect` ([RedirectModel](#RedirectModel)) - Specifies an HTTP 301 or 302 redirect

+- `source_ips` (List of string) - The source IP addresses, in CIDR format.
+You can use both IPv4 and IPv6 addresses.
+Wildcards are not supported.

 - `target_group_attributes` (Dict[string:string]) - Specifies target group attributes
   - The following attributes are defined by default on Application Load Balancers but can be overriden:
     * `'stickiness.enabled' = 'true'`